 The courses are designed to give students a firm grounding in the regulatory framework around the manufacture, distribution, dispensing and use of pharmaceutical products and place pharmaceuticals in a larger health care context.
 Students explore the roles of regulation, regulation responsibilities and delve into the complexities and challenges that face health care.
 The track curriculum provides a comprehensive education in the regulatory framework of pharmaceutical-related topics.

 Selected curriculum topics include:

 - Dispensing & use

 - Global health & security

 - Patient privacy & data management

-This unique specialty track is focused on developing regulatory professionals that can assume executive positions and become thought leaders in this increasingly important field.
+This unique specialty track is focused on focused on training individuals on the intersection on pharmacy and law that can assume executive positions and become thought leaders in this increasingly important field.